A brief history of the Christian Church / Church of Christ in Japan

 In summary, I think the missionaries can claim a “Well done!”
 We have not done as much as we wanted or expected.
 But over the years a substantial work has taken place.
 May it be that those who follow us can stand on our shoulders and be able to see the “Promised Land” of a Christian Japan!

 The State of Our Churches and Missionaries, 2002

 by Lynn Lusby Pratt

 In 1984 the Christian Church/Church of Christ had about 35 missionary households in Japan.
-Most of those were married couples.
-All those households, except one, represented full-time missionaries.
+Most of those were married couples or families, and all but one represented full-time missionaries.

 While the number of households remains stable, only about half of them are long-term, full-time missionaries, because one-fourth rely heavily on other jobs (usually English teaching) to be able to remain in Japan; and one-fourth have committed only to short-term projects.
 And more of these households are made up of single people.
 So there are both less manpower and less man hours now than in 1984.
 On top of this, churches are hesitant to continue supporting missionaries in a country like Japan, where the cost of living is high and the rate of Christian converts has been low.

 In 2002, the Christian Church/Church of Christ is also represented in Japan with 80-90 churches, Osaka Bible Seminary, and at least three camps.

 Although the number of churches is up from 68 in 1984, many of these congregations are tiny (fewer than ten people), and over a dozen are without ministers.
 Most Japanese ministers continue to work other jobs in order to support themselves.
 These churches and their Japanese ministers are to be commended for persevering in a country where Christianity has not thrived.
 Outsiders can hardly imagine the difficulties.